xRiku/xRiku/README.md

 - 🔥 I'm hyped with code again
 - 🎉 Been having so much fun with pickleball 😄

- I'll be trying my hardest to improve my knowledge in algorithms with Leetcode in the following months.
-I'm also experimenting GraphQL.
+ I'll be trying my hardest to improve my knowledge as a software engineer and keep getting higher